-Different Types of Steels-Applications, Chemical Composition, Stainless steels, Properties etc.:Steels are widely used materials in industry.
+Different Types of Steels PDF-Applications, Chemical Composition, Stainless steels, Properties etc.:Steels are widely used materials in industry.
 They are the alloys of iron, carbon and other elements such as silicon, phosphorus, sulphur and manganese.
 The carbon present in the form of iron-carbide(Fe3C) increases the hardness and strength of the steel.

 Steels are classified based on their their chemical composition, applications and methods of production.